 Cindy Quiroz has over 20 years in the A/E/C industry, an Executive MBA through R.H.
-Smith, University of Maryland, College Park, a MS in Construction, a BS in Accountancy, and is a LEED AP BD+C. As President of Key Global Synergies Inc. (KGS), a DC based business, Cindy provides construction management, inspection, project administration and training to the A/E/C industry and government agencies.
+Smith, University of Maryland, College Park, a MS in Construction, a BS in Accountancy, and is a LEED AP BD+C. As President of Key Global Synergies Inc. (KGS), a DC based business, Cindy provides construction management, inspection, project controls, project administration and training to the A/E/C industry and government agencies.

 As current President of the Chapter, Cindy works with the Board, Committee Chairs and Membership to promote the vision and mission of CMAA; to promote and encourage the growth and development of the Construction Management professional as a professional service.
 She is passionate and committed to identifying strategies, networking events, tours and training that engages industry to meet and collaborate.
-As past Secretary of the Board for CMAA NCC and U.S. Green Building Council, Montgomery Branch, Cindy is committed to working with industry building a sustainable and skilled workforce.
+As past Secretary of the Board for CMAA NCC and U.S. Green Building Council, Montgomery Branch, Cindy is committed to working with industry building future leaders and a skilled workforce.

 Carol has a proven technical and executive management track record that includes over 25 years of experience in the Architect, Engineering and Construction (AEC) industry.
 A Navy veteran and Naval Academy graduate, Carol served her country through the provision of facilities engineering services all over the world.
 She served as the Deputy Program Manager for the Pentagon Renovation program, directly contributing to the on-time, on-budget renovation of one of the largest and historic office buildings following the deadly 9/11 attack.